Shortening the Hofer length of Hamiltonian circle actions: Symplectic vector bundles

-\begin{Lemma} \labell{vf} Let $(B,\omega_B)$ be a symplectic manifold, let $E \to B$ be a symplectic vector bundle, let $\omega_{E}$ be a coupling form (cf.~\eqref{coupling}), and let $U$ be a subset of $E$ where $\omega_{E}$ is non-degenerate.
+\begin{Lemma} \labell{vf} Let $(B,\omega_B)$ be a symplectic manifold, let $E \to B$ be a symplectic vector bundle, let $\omega_{E}$ be a coupling form (see~\eqref{coupling}), and let $U$ be an open subset of $E$ where $\omega_{E}$ is non-degenerate.
 Let $k$ be a positive integer.
-Suppose that the Euler class $e(E)$ of $E$ satisfies $e(E)^k = 0$ in $H^*(B)$.
+Suppose that there exist $k$ sections of $E$ that are nowhere all vanishing.
 Then there exist smooth functions $g_1,\ldots,g_k \colon U \to \R$ whose Hamiltonian vector fields are nowhere all tangent to the zero section of $E$. \end{Lemma}